Capitol Mall: 400 Capitol Mall — Wells Fargo Center

 Located at 400 Capitol Mall, the 'Wells Fargo Center' is currently the tallest building in Sacramento.
 It is 429 ft high, and has 33 stories, with 29 above the ground floor lobby and 3 below.
 The skyscraper won the BOMA Building of the Year award in 1994.
 A museum is located in the lobby, dedicated to the history of Wells Fargo Bank in the Sacramento area.
 Located within the Wells Fargo Center: Il Fornaio, a popular restaurant; and Price Waterhouse Coopers, a major tenant.

-500 Capitol Mall -- Bank of the West Tower
+500 Capitol Mall — BMO Tower

-500 Capitol Mall, also known as the 'Bank of the West Tower', is a 25-story 433508 sqft high-rise on Capitol Mall in downtown Sacramento with a 10-level, 800 stall parking garage.
+500 Capitol Mall, also known as the 'BMO Tower' (formerly the 'Bank of the West Tower'), is a 25-story 433508 sqft high-rise on Capitol Mall in downtown Sacramento with a 10-level, 800 stall parking garage.
 The building consists of a 5-story atrium/lobby, ground floor retail, office space, and a 2-level penthouse restaurant or meeting facility.
 The structure has a steel frame and features a granite curtain wall with stone-on-precast and stone-on-truss panels on the exterior.
 The building, opened for business and welcomed its first tenant on May 26, 2009.